What are mutual funds?

 Growth and income funds — These funds typically pay a dividend, so investors can make money from taking or reinvesting the dividend income and from the growth of the fund itself.

-Growth funds - These funds usually pay no dividends or a small dividend and instead focus on choosing stocks with growth potential.
+Growth funds — These funds usually pay a small or no dividend, focusing instead on choosing stocks with growth potential.

-Aggressive funds - These funds hold more aggressive stocks, like those of smaller or younger companies.
-Some aggressive funds are considered "specialty funds" because they focus on only one sector such as health care, commodities or real estate.
+Aggressive funds — These funds hold more aggressive stocks, such as those of smaller or younger companies.
+Some aggressive funds are considered specialty funds because they focus on only one sector, such as health care, commodities or real estate.

 Stock funds can also be categorized by whether most of the holdings are domestic, international or both.
 An equity fund’s prospectus will detail the types of stocks it owns and in what percentages, as well as its objective.